Despicable Me: Minions: The Rise of Gru (2022)

 An eleven-year-old Gru plans to become a supervillain with the help of his Minions, which leads to a showdown with a malevolent team, the Vicious 6.

 Minions: The Rise of Gru debuted at the Annecy International Animation Film Festival on June 13, 2022, and was released in the United States on July 1.

+Minions 3 (2026)

+A sequel is scheduled to be released on July 1, 2026 after initially being set for release on June 30, 2027.

 Short films

-A total of 15 short films have been released in the franchise.
+A total of 20 short films have been released in the franchise.
 Three short films based on Despicable Me were released in December 2010 on the film's DVD and Blu-ray.
 The Despicable Me 2 DVD and Blu-ray, released in December 2013, included another three short films.
 Three short films were released in 2015 on the Blu-ray and DVD of Minions, while one short film was released in the Blu-ray and DVD of Despicable Me 3.

 A short film titled Mower Minions was released in 2016 with The Secret Life of Pets, being the first short film to be released theatrically.
-A second theatrical short film was released in 2018 with The Grinch, while another one was released in The Grinchs DVD and Blu-ray.
+A second theatrical short film was released in 2018 with The Grinch, while another one was released in The Grinch's DVD and Blu-ray.
+A third theatrical short film was released in 2023 with Migration.
+Two new shorts were released in Despicable Me 4 on digital HD release.